Anorectal Malformation and Long-Term Care: Meeting the Needs of Individual Patients

 Patients with ARMs will likely also need support from psychosocial specialists to deal with the unique daily challenges they face and they benefit greatly from being involved in support networks with others who share their diagnosis.

-For more information about the Center for Colorectal and Pelvic Reconstruction at Nationwide Children's Hospital, click here or sign up for our webinar, here.
+For more information about the Center for Colorectal and Pelvic Reconstruction at Nationwide Children's Hospital, click here.

 Dr. Wood completed fellowship training in Cape Town, South Africa.
 In 2014 he joined Dr. Levitt and the CCPR team at Nationwide Children's Hospital.
 Many of his surgical cases are for complex problems, such as cloacal malformations, vaginal replacement, and reoperations for ARM and hirschsprung disease.